 Act Two: At Home

-Lucy Worsley explores the ordinary as well as the extraordinary lives of women in the home.
+Dr Lucy Worsley, historian and Chief Curator of Historic Royal Palaces, explores the ordinary as well as the extraordinary lives of women in the home.
 This was an age when respectable women were defined by their marital status as maids, wives or widows.
 If they fell outside these categories they were in danger of being labelled whores or, at worst, witches.

 While history has left many women voiceless over the centuries, Lucy discovers that in the Restoration a surprising number of women were beginning to question their roles in relationship to their husbands, their position in the home, their attitudes to sex and, most importantly, the expectation to produce children.